-BOX 2: Housing Mix

-A broad mix of housing that meets local needs and enables a mixed and inclusive community will be supported.

-The mix of new housing in Boxford will be provided in accordance with Option 2 of the AECOM Housing Needs Assessment produced in October 2020, 1 or the most up to date information available.

-Affordable Housing:

-The composition of affordable housing should be a broadly 50:50 split between 'Routes to home ownership' and 'Affordable Housing to rent' as follows:

-- 'Routes to home ownership (50%)'

-- First Homes 25% (at a 40% discount)

-- Shared Ownership 15%

-- o Rent to Buy 10%

-- 'Affordable Housing to Rent' (50%)

-The allocation of affordable housing will be made in accordance with the criteria contained within Babergh District Council's local connections policy.
-(See Policy BOX3)

-Dwelling Size:

-New developments should have a specific focus on providing smaller dwellings for families and to enable downsizing consistent with the findings of the AECOM Housing Needs Assessment.
-Particular support will be given to proposals that include the following:

-- Smaller affordable homes (1-3 beds) - Bungalows to allow for down-sizing.
+BOX 2: Housing Mix A broad mix of housing that meets local needs and enables a mixed and inclusive community will be supported.
+Affordable Housing The mix of affordable housing in Boxford will be provided in accordance with Option 2 of the AECOM Housing Needs Assessment produced in September 2020,1 or the most up to date information available.
+Option 2 requires a broadly 50:50 split between 'Routes to home ownership' and 'Affordable Housing to rent' as follows: 'Routes to home ownership (50%)' First Homes 25% (at a 40% discount) POLICY 0 Shared Ownership 15% Rent to Buy 10% 0 'Affordable Housing to Rent' (50%) The allocation of affordable housing will be made in accordance with the criteria contained within Babergh District Council's local connections policy.
+Dwelling Size: New developments should have a specific focus on providing smaller dwellings for families and to enable downsizing consistent with the findings of the AECOM Housing Needs Assessment.
+Particular support will be given to proposals that include the following: Smaller affordable homes (1-3 beds) Bungalows to allow for down-sizing.